 When hiring a Georgia injury lawyer to handle an injury matter (auto accident, truck wreck, or other negligence) it is very important that the injured party have a discussion with the attorney about the attorney’s knowledge of Reimbursement.

 At Breakfield & Associates, Attorneys, Georgia injury lawyer John Breakfield welcomes anyone with any reimbursement questions to Call or Email Us.
 Please remember that all personal injury and reimbursement initial consultations are free of charge.

 About the author: John Breakfield is a North Georgia Lawyer with Breakfield & Associates, Attorneys and handles matters regarding those injured by the negligence and fault of others.
-The law office of Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Lumpkin County (Dahlonega), Gwinnett County (Buford, Duluth, Sugar Hill, Lawrenceville), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), Clarke County (Athens) and all of Northeast Georgia.
+The law office of Breakfield & Associates, Attorneys can assist clients throughout Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), White County (Cleveland), Lumpkin County (Dahlonega), Gwinnett County (Buford, Duluth, Sugar Hill, Lawrenceville), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), Jackson County (Jefferson, Braselton) and all of Northeast Georgia.